garystafford/candidate-service/README.md

 ## Quick Start for Local Development

-The Candidate service requires MongoDB to be pre-installed and running locally, on port `27017`.
-To clone, build, test, and run the Candidate service as a JAR, locally:
+The Candidate service requires MongoDB to be running locally, on port `27017`.
+To clone, build, test, and run the Candidate service as a JAR file, locally:

 ```bash
 git clone --depth 1 --branch master \